Business bosses alarmed as resignations imperil Brexit deal

 One senior executive at a FTSE 100 company was still holding out hope however that lawmakers would eventually be persuaded to vote for the deal when it comes before parliament before the end of the year.

 “We’re going to need the market to throw up and scare them all into voting for it,” he said.
-The pound was down 1.5 percent against the dollar in afternoon trading.
+The pound was down 1.8 percent against the dollar in early evening trading.

 The CEO of French outdoor advertising company JCDecaux (JCDX.PA), which runs London’s bus-shelter advertising and makes 10 percent of its sales in Britain, called the situation “obviously very serious”.